OfficeDev/Microsoft-Teams-Samples/samples/meetings-details-tab/nodejs/Readme.md

 # Details Tab

-This sample shows creating poll in meeting , where memebers of the meeting can answer poll question and can see the results.
+This sample app illustrates the implementation of Details Tab in Meeting.
+User can create a poll and post poll in meeting chat and participants can submit their feedback in Meeting.

 ## Prerequisites